Sarayu-26/quarto-data-analysis-samples/README.md

 It includes data wrangling, converting to tsibble formats, time series interpretations, and visualization.

 The original HTML output exceeded GitHub’s size limit due to figure resolution, so a **PDF** version is included instead.
-The `.qmd` contains the full reproducible analysis.
+The .qmd includes the complete methods and code used for this assignment.

 ---